Beltium/Manim-Videos/scripts/FunctionsValueTrackers/LinearFunction/README.md

-# The Linear Function
+# Visualizing the Effects of Coefficients on a Linear Function

-This folder contains the script used to create the video titled **The Linear Function**.
+This folder contains the script used to create the video titled **Visualizing the Effects of Coefficients on a Linear Function**.

 ## Associated Videos